Marshall Kent (bowler): Career statistics

-Personal
+Personal life

 From 2013 to early 2018, Marshall dated PWBA bowler Danielle McEwan.
 The two initially met when both were members of Junior Team USA, but did not officially become a couple until representing Team USA at an event in Bangkok, Thailand.
 After almost five years of dating, McEwan and Kent went their separate ways for unspecified personal reasons.
 His current girlfriend, Cassandra, was in the audience for Kent's 2024 PBA Tournament of Champions win, sitting next to his mother.

 Originally from Yakima, Washington, Kent relocated to Las Vegas, Nevada in 2019.
 Late in 2023, Kent relocated again to suburban Detroit in Michigan.
 In his Fox TV appearance on February 25, 2024, his profile showed his residence as Clarkston, Michigan.